testingrequired/restspec/readme.md

 ### Rest Files

-A rest file is a javascript file that defines a single request plus optional tests.
-They are intended to be edited as code and live with your project's tests.
+A rest file defines a single request with optional tests.
+They are plain javascript files that are intended to be edited as code.
+They should live with your project's tests.

 #### Example